 Import and export Store listings

 This option is especially useful if you want to create or update Store listings for your product in multiple languages, since you can copy/paste the same info into multiple fields and easily make any changes that should apply to specific languages.
 However, you can’t use this method to create or update platform-specific Store listings for previously-published apps that support older OS versions.

 You can also use this feature to import and export Store listing details for an add-on.
 For add-ons, the process works the same except that only the fields relevant to add-ons are included.

-Keep in mind that you can still create or update listings directly in the Dev Center dashboard (even if you have previously used the import/export method).
+Keep in mind that you can always create or update listings directly in the Dev Center dashboard (even if you have previously used the import/export method).
 Updating directly in the dashboard can be easier when you are just making a simple change, but you can use either method at any time.

 On the submission overview page for an app, click Export listing (in the Store listings section) to generate a .csv file encoded in UTF-8.
 Save this file to a location on your computer.